tagohd/mono/Concepts/Magic/Spells/Destroy Legendary Artifact.md

 Allows the user to permanently destroy any Legendary Artifact.

 >[!warning]
 >[[Institute for the Magical Arts & Sciences|IMAS]] strongly encourages its members to refrain from destroying any Legendary Artifacts.
-Instead, please between them to your local IMAS hall so they can be studied.
+Instead, please bring them to your local IMAS hall so they can be studied.

 # Meta